 - The expansion of VPR headquarters has enabled VPR to open its doors to the public like never before with Studio One, a live performance studio with 120-seat capacity and live video and audio broadcast capabilities for greater connection with audiences near and far.

 - Two original podcasts, Brave Little State and But Why? have launched in the past year.
 VPR has established a team to focus on expanding and strengthening its digital and on-demand content, to meet audiences where they are and to serve a broader community.

-- The facility was built with environmental responsibility and sustainability in mind, which has resulted in VPR becoming a “net zero” facility thanks to assistance from Efficiency Vermont.
-The architectural and construction teams on the project have both won awards for “green” construction and environmental design for the VPR project.
+- The facility was built with environmental responsibility and sustainability in mind.
+It was designed to be “net zero" and the architectural and construction teams have both won awards for “green” construction and environmental design for the project.

 - VPR is establishing an investigative reporting desk and interviewing candidates to serve as editor/reporter of this new initiative.